 - Aubrey Lee Brooks Scholarship: Up to $12,000 to students with financial need attending North Carolina State University, UNC Chapel Hill or UNC Greensboro.
 To qualify, you must go to high school in an eligible North Carolina county.

 - Florence Kidder Memorial Scholarship: $1,000 or $3,000 for students attending college in North Carolina.
-The scholarship is awarded based mainly on your essay, but it also takes academics, character and financial need into account.
+This scholarship is aimed specifically at high school seniors.

 - Jagannathan Scholarship: Awards of varying amounts for students planning to enroll in a UNC school.
 You must show academic achievement, leadership and financial need to win this scholarship.

-- J. Howard Coble Scholarship: $2,500 to a student who demonstrates leadership qualities and lives in an eligible North Carolina county.
+- J. Howard Coble Scholarship: For students who demonstrate leadership qualities and live in an eligible North Carolina county.
+This award is also aimed at incoming college freshmen.

 By maximizing your chances for gift aid, you can reduce the amount you need to borrow in student loans.